soc/soc.me/_languages/drop-break-and-continue.md

 when they do not have to keep "this loop may contain a `break` or `continue`" in the back of their head:

 ```
+let continue = true
-while !isNewLine { // loop head shows immediately when the loop terminates
+while continue { // loop head shows immediately when the loop terminates
   ...
-  isNewLine = true
+  continue = shouldBreak().not
 }
 ```

 ### Conclusion

-Dropping `break` and `continue` removes mental load from 98.5% of the loops that don't use them, with the pain of having a few loops that are now more painful to write.
+Dropping `break` and `continue` removes mental load from 98.5% of the loops that don't use them, with the disadvantage that a few loops are now more painful to write.

 That's a good trade-off.